Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 If you do a job with a lot of lifting and repetitive movements, try to build in time to rest or break up the repetition of movements.

-The spinal cord injury isn’t an injury that can be immediately seen if you go to a check up.
+This kind of injury isn’t an injury that can be immediately seen if you go to a check-up.
 This injury is something that doctors need to look for.
 Even if you talk about the pain you feel, it might just be thought of a muscle spasm.
-When this happens and if you have not received a proper diagnosis, the spinal cord injury can become much more severe and it will lead to a more serious injury.
+When this happens and if you have not received a proper diagnosis, the injury to the spinal cord can become much more severe, and it will lead to a more serious injury.

-Because spinal cord injuries aren’t something that can be diagnosed from a mere look it takes using an X-ray, CT scan or MRI.
+Because spinal cord injuries aren’t something that can be diagnosed from a mere look, it takes using an X-ray, CT scan or MRI.
 However, even with these, it is still possible that the machine might have missed the injury or one of the medical assistance misread the results.
-It is important that you always seek a second opinion, as even doctors are able to make mistakes.
+It is essential that you always seek a second opinion, as even doctors can make mistakes.
 However, this shouldn’t mean you should lose faith, but you are the one who is experiencing the pain.
 You must trust yourself if the doctors say there is nothing wrong.

 Sum it up

-Spinal cord injuries are very dangerous injuries and can have extremely devastating and lasting effects on the person.
-For many who have incurred a spinal cord injury their whole lives have changed as a result of it.
-There are no cures for spinal cord injury and the treatments that are available, only help alleviate the pain of the person minimally.
+Spinal cord injuries are severe injuries and can have extremely devastating and lasting effects on the person.
+For many who have incurred a spinal cord injury, their whole lives have changed as a result of it.
+There are no cures for this kind of injury and the treatments that are available, only help alleviate the pain of the person minimally.

 Prevention is the best option in this scenario.
-A healthy diet, daily exercise a proper posture can all have great effects on maintaining the health of your spinal cord.
-It is always important to be mindful of events you are engaging in especially if an injury is involved.
-Although there is no definitive cure for spinal cord injury there is a host of treatments that are greatly improving in their fields and in the lives of those who suffer from spinal cord injury.
+A healthy diet, daily exercise a proper posture can all have significant effects on maintaining the health of your spinal cord.
+It is always important to be mindful of events you are engaging in, especially if an injury is involved.
+Although there is no definitive cure for this kind of injury, there is a host of treatments that are significantly improving in their fields and in the lives of those who suffer from spinal cord injury.

-For runners, prevention of spinal cord injuries should happen on a daily basis when running or living through your lifestyle routines.
+For runners, prevention of spinal cord injuries should happen when running or living through your lifestyle routines.
 That means staying active physically, maintaining a proper diet, stretching and strengthening the spine and neck, focusing on body posture, and working in enough rest.

-If you run long enough, it is a matter of time before you experience pain and injuries to your knees, feet, heels and leg muscles.
+If you run long enough, it is a matter of time before you experience pain and injuries to your knees, feet, heels, and leg muscles.
 Those are injuries to expect and to live through for any runner.
-Hopefully, you will never experience a spinal cord injury.
-However, it is important to be fully literate on this topic.
+Hopefully, you will never experience an injury to the spinal cord.
+However, it is essential to be fully literate on this topic.

 The sources used for this assignment have all been very well researched before being included in this article.
-The sites used for this articles and the content that was researched has been written by professional in their field.
-However, it is important to know that the information you have just read should not be taken as medical advice.
-If you feel any form of pain in the spine it is imperative that you consult a doctor about the pain you are experiencing.
+Professionals in their field have written the sites used for these articles and the content that was studied.
+However, it is essential to know that the information you have just read should not be taken as medical advice.
+If you feel any form of pain in the spine, it is imperative that you consult a doctor about the pain you are experiencing.
 Your doctor has years of study and research under his belt.
 Consult your doctor if you feel you have spinal cord injury.